aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/working-with-artifacts/_index.md

     priority: 0.7
 ---

+Artifacts are generally graphics objects or other markings that are not part of the authored content.
+In your PDF examples of artifacts include different information, there are page header or footer, lines or other graphics separating sections of the page, or decorative images.

 The [Artifact](https://apireference.aspose.com/pdf/java/com.aspose.pdf/Artifact) class contains:

 - [Artifact.Type](https://apireference.aspose.com/pdf/java/com.aspose.pdf/Artifact.ArtifactType) – gets the artifact type (supports values of the Artifact.ArtifactType enumeration where values include Background, Layout, Page, Pagination and Undefined).